danhp/cs520/README.md

 Errors will be emmitted to stderr

-All output file will be store in outputs/ under the name file.pretty.go
+Output file will be stored in outputs/ under the name file.pretty.go